alliefleming/yellowco.co/_posts/2014-06-20-want-change-world-heres-great-read-promise-pencil.markdown

 ---
-title: 'Want to Change the World?
-Here's a Great Read: The Promise of a Pencil'
+title: "Want to Change the World?
+Here's a Great Read The Promise of a Pencil"
 author: heygirl@yellowconference.com
 date: '2014-06-20 15:45:14 -0700'
 categories: